 What to do:

-- Sift the flour and baking powder into a mixing bowl and stir in the pecans, the sugar and the cinnamon.
+- Sift the flour and cinnamon into a bowl, and stir in the sugar

 - Stir the wet ingredients (melted oil, milk, eggs and vanilla essence) into the dry ingredients and mix, but don’t overmix – lumps are fine.